 So long as a quorum is present (in person or by proxy) at the Annual Meeting, a majority of the votes cast at the Annual Meeting is required to approve this proposal.
-Unless otherwise instructed, the proxy holders will vote the proxies they receive FOR the advisory approval of the Company's compensation of our Named Executive Officers, as disclosed in this proxy statement.
+Unless otherwise instructed, the proxy holders will vote the proxies they receive FOR the ratification of PriceWaterhouseCoopers LLP as Company's independent registered public accounting firm, as disclosed in this proxy statement.